 And that’s where we can help.
-We’ve led HR digital transformation projects in global organisations – so we’ve probably encountered (and overcome) exactly the challenges that you face.
+We’ve led HR digital transformation, employee experience and conversational chatbot projects in global organisations – so we’ve probably encountered (and overcome) exactly the challenges that you face.

-And it’s why we can be such an effective sounding board and mentor for senior leaders and practitioners.
+And which is why we can be such an effective sounding board and mentor for senior leaders and practitioners.

 Some of the people we have mentored

 James had recently been promoted to be the Global Director of HR Services in a multinational.
 One of his key remits was to deliver an HR digital transformation programme with a particular focus on improving the digital Employee Experience to improve productivity and well-being.

 James didn’t have any previous experience in leading a project like this, and recognised that to be successful, he needed a mentor who could quickly up-skill his knowledge and understanding of the subject, as well as act as a sounding board throughout the project.